Return to Self-regulation factor page.

 Numerous measures exist to gain a full picture of a student's learning strengths and challenges.
 Following are examples of measures used to assess this Learner Factor.
 These measures should be administered and interpreted by experienced professionals.

-Behavior Rating Inventory of Executive Function (BRIEF) (Gioia et al., 2000): Parent and teacher questionnaire to assess executive function, including Attention, in students five to 18 years old.
+Behavior Rating Inventory of Executive Function (BRIEF) (Gioia et al, 2000): Parent and teacher questionnaire assessing Self-regulation and executive function, including Inhibition, in students five to 18 years old

 Blair, C. (2002).
 School readiness: Integrating cognition and emotion in a neurobiological conceptualization of children's functioning at school entry.
 American Psychologist, 57(2), 111-127.